erhanbaris/yummy/documents/docs/message/auth.md

             ```json
             {
                 "status": false,
-                "error" "User not logged in"
+                "error": "User not logged in"
             }
             ```